openownership/register/README.markdown

 - Read each line into an array
 - Initialise the exporter with `existing_ids: your_array` and `incremental: true`

-### Monitoring exports
+#### Monitoring exports

-- Open /admin/sidekiq to monitor the jobs (on the heroku app) and Redis memory usage
+- Open /admin/sidekiq to monitor the jobs (on the live site) and Redis memory usage
 - Optional: open Atlas' metrics page to monitor CPU usage and Disk IOPS
 - Optional: check the temporary statements directory to make sure files are being